-1.05 COORDINATION WITH OCCUPANTS
+1.04 COORDINATION WITH OCCUPANTS

-- B. Owner Limited Occupancy of Completed Areas of Construction: Owner reserves the right to occupy and to place and install equipment in completed portions of the Work, prior to Final Completion of the Work, provided such occupancy does not interfere with completion of the Work.
+- A. Partial Owner Occupancy: Owner will occupy the premises during entire construction period, with the exception of areas under construction.
+Cooperate with Owner during construction operations to minimize conflicts and facilitate Owner usage.
+Perform the Work so as not to interfere with Owner's operations. - B. Owner Limited Occupancy of Completed Areas of Construction: Owner reserves the right to occupy and to place and install equipment in completed portions of the Work, prior to Final Completion of the Work, provided such occupancy does not interfere with completion of the Work.
 Such placement of equipment and limited occupancy shall not constitute acceptance of the total Work. - 1.
-Architect will prepare a Certificate of Substantial Completion for each specific portion of the Work to be occupied prior to Owner acceptance of the completed Work. - 2.
-Obtain a Certificate of Occupancy from authorities having jurisdiction before limited Owner occupancy. - Before limited Owner occupancy, mechanical and electrical systems shall be fully operational, and required tests and inspections shall be successfully completed.
-On occupancy, Owner will operate and maintain mechanical and electrical systems serving occupied portions of Work. - 2.
+Architect will prepare a Certificate of Completion for each specific portion of the Work to be occupied prior to Owner acceptance of the completed Work. - 2.
+Obtain a Certificate of Occupancy from authorities having jurisdiction before limited Owner occupancy. - 3.
+Before limited Owner occupancy, mechanical and electrical systems shall be fully operational, and required tests and inspections shall be successfully completed.
+On occupancy, Owner will operate and maintain mechanical and electrical systems serving occupied portions of Work. - 4.
 On occupancy, Owner will assume responsibility for maintenance and custodial service for occupied portions of Work.

-1.06 WORK RESTRICTIONS
+1.05 WORK RESTRICTIONS

 - A. Work Restrictions, General: Comply with restrictions on construction operations. - 1.
-Comply with limitations on use of public streets and with other requirements of authorities having jurisdiction. - B. On-Site Work Hours: Limit work in the existing building to normal business working hours of 7:00 a.m. to 5:00 p.m., Monday through Friday, unless otherwise indicated. - E. Nonsmoking Building: Smoking is not permitted within the building or within 25 feet of entrances, operable windows, or outdoor-air intakes.
+Comply with limitations on use of public streets and with other requirements of authorities having jurisdiction. - B. On-Site Work Hours: Limit work in the existing building to normal business working hours of 7:00 a.m. to 5:00 p.m., Monday through Friday, unless otherwise indicated. - C. Existing Utility Interruptions: Do not interrupt utilities serving facilities occupied by Owner or others unless permitted under the following conditions and then only after providing temporary utility services according to requirements indicated: - Notify Project Engineer not less than two days in advance of proposed utility interruptions. - 2.
+Obtain Project Engineer's written permission before proceeding with utility interruptions. - D. Noise, Vibration, and Odors: Coordinate operations that may result in high levels of noise and vibration, odors, or other disruption to Owner occupancy with Owner. - Notify Project Engineer not less than two days in advance of proposed disruptive operations. - 2.
+Obtain Project Engineer's written permission before proceeding with disruptive operations. - E. Nonsmoking Building: Smoking is not permitted within the building or within 25 feet of entrances, operable windows, or outdoor-air intakes.